solliancenet/microsoft-mysql-developer-guide/05_Monitoring/05_00_Monitoring.md

 > For a similar list for Single Server, consult [this document.](https://docs.microsoft.com/azure/mysql/concepts-monitoring)

+## Monitoring database operations

+TODO

+## Query Performance Insights

+In addition to the basic server monitoring aspects, Azure provides tools to monitor application query performance.
+Correcting or improving queries can lead to significant increases in the query throughput.
+Use the [Query Performance Insight tool](https://docs.microsoft.com/azure/mysql/concepts-query-performance-insight) to analyze the longest-running queries and determine if it is possible to cache those items if they are deterministic within a set period, or modify the queries to increase their performance.

+The `slow_query_log` can be set to show slow queries in the MySQL log files (default is OFF).
+The `long_query_time` server parameter can log long-running queries (default is 10 sec).

+## Server Logs

+Teams can access server logs from Flexible Server through Azure platform *resource logs*, which track data plane events.
+Azure can route these logs to Log Analytics workspaces, for manipulation and visualization through KQL; Event Hub, for third-party integrations; and Azure storage, for backup.

 ## MySQL audit logs

 MySQL has a robust built-in audit log feature.
 By default, this [audit log feature is disabled](https://docs.microsoft.com/azure/mysql/concepts-audit-logs) in Azure Database for MySQL.
 Server level logging can be enabled by changing the `audit_log_enabled` server parameter.
 Once enabled, logs can be accessed through [Azure Monitor](https://docs.microsoft.com/azure/azure-monitor/overview) and [Log Analytics](https://docs.microsoft.com/azure/azure-monitor/platform/design-logs-deployment) by turning on [diagnostic logging](https://docs.microsoft.com/azure/mysql/howto-configure-audit-logs-portal#set-up-diagnostic-logs).